8 Best Homeowners Insurance Companies in Missouri of 2023

 Here are some of the most common factors that can determine your rate.

 The area where you live affects your premium.
-If you live in a safe neighborhood with a low crime rate, and your home is close to a fire hydrant or a fire station, you’ll pay less.
+You'll pay less if you live in a safe neighborhood with a low crime rate and your home is close to a fire hydrant or a fire station.

 The closer you are to a fire station, the greater the likelihood a fire can be quickly extinguished before it becomes out of control.

 Older homes are more likely to need improvements.
 You’ll pay a higher rate if your systems and appliances are outdated and have never updated your HVAC and plumbing systems.

 Also, the building materials used in older homes may not conform to modern building standards.
 This means additional work may be needed, which will drive your premium.

 Your deductible is the amount you agree to pay out of pocket if you file a claim.
 If you choose a higher deductible, this will decrease your premium.